savaslabs/savaslabs.github.io/_pages/digital-project-manager.md

 ### Employment benefits

 + Competitive salary
-+ Health insurance covered by Savas (at 100% for both you and your family)
++ Health insurance covered at 100% for you and your family
 + Flexible work schedule
-+ 401k (matching contribution for full-time employees)
++ 401(k) (matching contribution for full-time employees)
++ Profit sharing plan
 + Generous PTO
 + Semi-annual team retreats
 + Weekly team lunches (for on-site Durham, NC employees)
 + Monthly skill-share sessions
 + Conference presentation and attendance opportunities
-+ 24/7 access to the [American Underground](http://americanunderground.com/) (for on-site Durham, NC employees)
++ 24/7 access to the [American Underground](http://americanunderground.com/) (for on-site Durham, NC employees

 #### About You